Postharvest diseases of fruits and vegetables

 Spread of the infection usually requires the presence of warm temperatures and high moisture, although some storage rots can continue to develop at low temperatures.
 Penicillium, a fungus which causes blue and green mold on fruits, can continue to grow slowly even at temperatures near freezing.
 Once produce is infected, the disease can spread to healthy produce by direct contact.
 Insects can also be involved in spreading disease.
 Fruit flies, attracted to fruits and vegetables infected with "sour rot" carry spores of the fungus Geotrichum from infected produce to healthy produce.

 To prevent postharvest diseases, monitor and manage diseases during the growing season.
 Stake tomatoes to keep fruits from contacting the soil.
 Pick fruits and vegetables during cool, dry weather and avoid bruising or wounding them.
-Follow recommended procedures for harvesting and storing specific fruits and vegetables (see University of Minnesota Extension publications Harvesting and Storing Home Garden Vegetables, Growing Stone Fruits in Minnesota Home Gardens, and Growing Apples and Pears in Minnesota).
+Follow recommended procedures for harvesting and storing specific fruits and vegetables (see University of Minnesota Extension publications Harvesting and Storing Home Garden Vegetables, Growing Stone Fruits in Minnesota Home Gardens, and Growing Apples in Minnesota and Growing Pears in Minnesota).
 Any diseased fruits or vegetables in storage should be removed when they are discovered.

 Agrios, George N. 1978.
 Plant Pathology, Second Edition.
 Academic Press, Inc., Orlando, Florida.
 703 pp.